somewhat-devs/labtechproject/AJAX and servlet resrc/README.md

 - create a __new servlet file__,
     - left click on project -> new -> servlet -> set class name as *SearchService* -> click finish
-    - then copy the contents of *SearchService.jsp* to the new servlet file
+    - then copy the contents of *SearchService.java* to the new servlet file

 - copy complete js folder in _WebContent_ folder of the eclipse project